 In an ongoing legal battle between broadcaster and Loose Women presenter Kaye Adams (through her company Atholl House Productions Limited) and HMRC regarding the presenter’s IR35 status, the tax authority has once again failed to establish that Adams was caught by the IR35 regulations.
 This marks the fourth consecutive unsuccessful attempt by HMRC in this high-profile case.

-In a decision released on November 29th 2023 for the hearing that took place in October, the judge upheld Adams’ appeal, confirming her self-employed status once again and rejecting HMRC’s claims that her engagements with the BBC fell under the Intermediaries Legislation.
+In a decision released on November 29th 2023 for the hearing that took place in October, the judge upheld Adams’ appeal, confirming her self-employed status once again and rejecting HMRC’s claims that her engagements with the BBC fell inside IR35.

 Case ongoing for almost 10 years